-As you start learning Japanese, you might find many interesting onomatopoeic words in the language.
+As you start learning Japanese, you might find many interesting onomatopoeic words.
 You may have read or heard the word doki-doki or other onomatopoeias in manga or anime.

 But what does doki-doki mean?
 For those who may not know, an onomatopoeia is a word that comes from sound effects.
-In English, ‘boom’, ‘pop’, and ‘crunch’ are great examples of this.
+In English, ‘boom,’ ‘pop,’ and ‘crunch’ are great examples.

-When you’re feeling excited or anxious, you normally feel it in your chest.
+When you’re feeling excited or anxious, you usually feel it in your chest.
 ‘Doki-doki’ is the sound of your beating heart in these situations and describes a sense of excitement or anticipation.